 CSPA Background

-The CSPA protects certain beneficiaries from losing eligibility for immigrant visas and adjustment of status because of aging out during the immigration process.
-It is vital to seek lawful permanent resident status within 1 year of when an immigrant visa becomes available.
+The CSPA protects particular beneficiaries from losing eligibility for immigrant visas and adjustment of status because of aging out during the immigration process.
+It is vital to seek lawful permanent resident status within one year when an immigrant visa becomes available.
 The following explains USCIS updates to the “Sought to Acquire” Requirement under the CSPA:

-- Compliance with the Requirement – The policy also clarifies that applicants who applied to adjust their status within 1 year of a visa becoming available and whose application was pending on Feb.
-14, have met the sought-to-acquire requirement.
+- Compliance with the Requirement – The policy also clarifies that applicants who applied to adjust their status within one year of a visa becoming available and whose application was pending on Feb.
+14 have met the sought-to-acquire requirement.

 Conclusion